FEED SUPPLEMENT FOR HORSES TO SUPPORT NORMAL FERTILITY

 WHY SHOULD I GIVE OESTROVUM TO MY HORSE OR PONY?

-EXCESSIVE LOCAL ACTION OF THE HORMONE ESTROGEN HAS A NEGATIVE IMPACT ON THE HEALTH AND DEFENSE OF THE ENDOMETRIUM (2).
+EXCESSIVE LOCAL ACTION OF THE HORMONE ESTROGEN HAS A NEGATIVE IMPACT ON THE HEALTH AND DEFENSE OF THE UTERUS (2).

 Estrogens are produced and excreted every day.
 They are broken down in the liver in two phases.
-This detoxification process can be disturbed when the liver also has to break down many other toxic substances, such as pesticides, medicines and other hormone- disrupting substances in the environment and drinking water.
+This detoxification process can be disturbed when the liver also has to break down many other toxic substances: a LIVER BURN-OUT.

 When detoxification is disturbed, phase II (methylation) is slower than phase I, causing the accumulation of harmful intermediates that have a strong local estrogen effect and negative impact on the health and defence of the endometrium (2).